I’ve been in e-commerce since 2012 – before Shopify really took off.

 What is the Ohm Store?

-Frank Mocerino and his sister Nikki were dealing with physical and mental health problems for years, from autoimmune issues to Lyme disease.
+Frank Mocerino and his sister Nikki have been dealing with physical and mental health problems for years, from autoimmune issues to Lyme disease.
 After trying everything else they dove into mindfulness as a cure – *head-*first.
 (Sorry I had to.)

 And it worked to solve a lot of their health concerns.